 1. Practicing Grasp and Release Exercises

-Regaining the ability to grasp and hold a pencil is key to writing again after a stroke.
+Regaining the ability to grasp and hold a pencil is the foundation to writing again after a stroke.
 By practicing grasp and release activities, you can improve your ability to hold a pencil.

 The key is to practice a high number of repetitions of each exercise to help rewire the brain.
 Especially after a stroke, high repetition is key to regaining mobility.